learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 8.8.
-How do you detect a mobile browser using regexp?
+## Q. How do you detect a mobile browser using regexp?

 You can detect mobile browser by simply running through a list of devices and checking if the useragent matches anything.
 This is an alternative solution for RegExp usage,